 Argument Description interface <interface></interface> Configures settings for the eth0 Mgmt port, as well as the loopback (lo) interface, and eth1 and eth2 interface. bond <bonded interface=""></bonded> Adds a slave interface to a specified bonded interface.
-For example: (config) # interface eth0 bond bond0 comment < comment> Provides a comment field for the interface, displayed whenever the interface records are listed in the CLI. dhcp [renew] Enables or disables DHCP on the Mgmt interface.
+For example: (config) # interface eth0 bond bond0 comment <comment></comment> Provides a comment field for the interface, displayed whenever the interface records are listed in the CLI. dhcp [renew] Enables or disables DHCP on the Mgmt interface.
 You can also use renew to renew the address currently leased by the Mgmt interface.
 When DHCP is enabled, the Mgmt port gets its IP address and subnet mask from a DHCP server-a static address/netmask defined with the ip address argument is not used when DHCP is enabled.
-For example, the following command enables DHCP on the Mgmt port (eth0): (config) # interface eth0 dhcp duplex <full auto="" =""></full> Sets the duplex mode for the Mgmt port.
+For example, the following command enables DHCP on the Mgmt port (eth0): (config) # interface eth0 dhcp NOTE: By default, DHCP is enabled.
+This means that when you run the jump-start for the first time, the default reads, "[yes]."
+When it is run subsequently, it will indicate yes or no based on how it was set. duplex <full auto="" =""></full> Sets the duplex mode for the Mgmt port.
 You can set it to full or auto (the default).
 If you set it to auto , also set speed to auto .
 NOTE: Starting in software version 5.5, half-duplex support has been deprecated from the management interfaces (eth0, eth1).
 If half duplex was configured in a previous software version, it will remain intact following the upgrade to 5.5 or higher release.
 Update to full duplex, if required.